Azure/azure-sdk-for-python/doc/installation.rst

    $ pip install azure==2.0.0rc6

-.. important:: The azure meta-package 1.0.3 is deprecated is not working anymore.
+.. important:: The azure meta-package 1.0.3 is deprecated and is not working anymore.

 Available packages
 ------------------